Forgive But Never Forget

 What people that don’t like me have to say doesn’t and shouldn’t matter to me and I’m truly trying to live my life in that way.

-What I have to offer this world IS for someone, and being true to myself will get me to that place.
+What I have to offer this world IS for someone, and being true to myself will get me there.

 You can’t create dreams off of false hopes because false hopes come from not knowing who you truly are.
 And not knowing who you are ends with owning your truth to live and create your dreams.